 Unlike in many other industries, organisations within the financial sector may keep some data that is required to ensure compliance with other regulations.
 However, if there is no other justification for the holding of personal data, the right to be forgotten applies as standard.

 Data Breach Liability

-Unlike prior to the GDPR coming into effect, businesses will now need to report a data breach to the supervisory authority within 72 hours.
+Under the GDPR, businesses will now need to report a data breach to the supervisory authority within 72 hours.
 The notification should include details such as the nature of the breach, the approximate number of affected individuals, and contact details for your DPO.
-Likely outcomes and planned solutions should also be reported ‘without undue delays’
+Likely outcomes and planned solutions should also be reported ‘without undue delays’.

 Under the GDPR, liability is made more significant.
-For serious violations, companies will be fined up to 20 million euros, or 4% of their global turnover, whichever amount is greater.
+For serious violations, companies will be fined up to 20 million euros, or 4% of their global turnover- whichever amount is greater.
 For minor violations, businesses will be fined 2% of their global turnover.
-Any financial sanction will also be in addition to reputational damage to the business.
+Any financial sanction is also in addition to reputational damage.

 Do you need more information about how you can get ready for the GDPR?

 We wish to emphasise that Arden Group is a Managed Service Provider and not a legal firm.
 That means that the views brought forward in this page are not necessarily shared by lawyers or courts.